-Over the last 29 years, Filbert has appeared on matchdays at Filbert Street and King Power Stadium - over 1,000 matches - loyally cheering the Foxes on from the sidelines and entertaining the crowd.
+Over the last three decades, Filbert has appeared on matchdays at Filbert Street and King Power Stadium - over 1,000 matches - loyally cheering the Foxes on from the sidelines and entertaining the crowd.

 On 19 September, 1992, Filbert Fox made his first-ever appearance as the Club’s new mascot.
 He was introduced to the Filbert Street crowd in the First Division (now Championship) game against Brentford, when he appeared on the pitch with Alan ‘The Birch’ Birchenall and Gary Lineker, who were presenting a cheque for £5,000 to the winner of the Club’s lottery.
 Filbert was one of the first modern football mascots.